Survey of Distributed Decision: Local Hierarchies in Networks

 We have previously seen that $\Sigma_1^{\ld}=\ALL$.
 However, this requires certificates of polynomial size.
-In order to fit with the constraints of the \CONGEST\ model, the local distributed hierarchy with certificate of logarithmic size was recently investigated in~\cite{FeuilloleyFH16}.
+The local distributed hierarchy is revisited in~\cite{FeuilloleyFH16}, with certificates of logarithmic size.
 While it follows from \cite{KormanK07} that $\mbox{\sc mst}\notin \log$-$\Sigma_1^{\ld}$, it is shown in~\cite{FeuilloleyFH16} that

 In fact, \cite{FeuilloleyFH16} proved that, for any $k\geq 1$,

 and thus focused only on the hierarchy $(\Lambda_k)_{k\geq 0}$ defined by $\Lambda_0=\LD$, and, for $k\geq 1$,

 It is proved that if there exists $k\geq 0$ such that $\Lambda_{k+1}=\Lambda_k$, then $\Lambda_{k'}=\Lambda_k$ for all $k' \geq k$.
 That is, the hierarchy collapses at the $k$-th level.
 Moreover, there exists a distributed language on 0/1-labelled oriented paths that is outside the $\Lambda_k$-hierarchy, and thus outside $\log$-$\ddh^{\ld}$.
 However, deciding whether a given solution to several optimisation problems such as maximum independent set, minimum dominating set, maximum matching, max-cut, min-cut, traveling salesman, etc., is optimal are all in co-$\Lambda_1$, and thus in $\log\!\mbox{-}\Pi_2^{\ld}$.
 The absence of a non-trivial automorphism is proved to be in $\Lambda_3$, that is $\log\!\mbox{-}\Sigma_3^{\ld}$ --- recall that this language requires certificated of $\tilde{\Omega}(n^2)$ bits to be placed in $\Sigma_1^{\ld}$ (see~\cite{GoosS11}).
 It is however not known whether $\Lambda_3\neq \Lambda_2$, that is whether $\log\!\mbox{-}\Pi_2^{\ld} \subset \log\!\mbox{-}\Sigma_3^{\ld}$ with a strict inclusion.